JulienGuibertTlse3/2DNMR-Analyst/README.md

 ## 📋 Overview

-**SPIN** is an interactive R Shiny application for analyzing 2D NMR spectra.
+**...** is an interactive R Shiny application for analyzing 2D NMR spectra.
 It provides automated peak detection, manual editing tools, and batch processing capabilities for metabolomics research.

 ---